Anyon condensation and the color code: Terminating the color code domain walls

 Earlier in this manuscript, we have already encountered corners, see for example Fig.~\ref{fig:InitialisationTrinagularCC} which features the triangular color code.
 This code is terminated by three distinct colour boundaries and the three points where the boundary type changes are corners.
 We say an anyon can condense at a corner if it is contained in the union of the two Lagrangian subgroups which describe the boundaries interfacing at the corner.
 Note that the union of two distinct Lagrangian subgroups, each consisting of anyons of a given colour label, contains a generating set of all color code anyons.
 As such, a corner interfacing two distinct coloured boundaries can condense all $16$ color code anyons.
 Indeed, the same holds true for corners interfacing two distinct Pauli boundaries.
 We discuss corners interfacing a coloured boundary with a Pauli boundary later in this section.

 Let us now interpret corners as confined twist defects, see Sec.~\ref{sec:Cond1dTriv}.
 To this end, we start with a uniform boundary between the color code and the vacuum.
-Next, we introduce a pair of twist defects and move them close to the boundary where they confine.
-This changes the type of boundary, as anyons now need to cross a domain wall before reaching the boundary.
+Next, we introduce a pair of twist defects and move them close to the boundary.
+This may change the type of boundary, as anyons now need to cross a domain wall before reaching the boundary.
 If the anyon permuting symmetry applied when crossing the domain wall changes the Lagrangian subgroup corresponding to the boundary, then the confined twists defects correspond to a non-trivial corner.
-If, however, the automorphism corresponding to the twist defect leaves the Lagrangian subgroup invariant, we say that the twist defect condenses and no corner is introduced.
+If, however, the automorphism corresponding to the twist defect leaves the Lagrangian subgroup invariant, we say that the twist defect condenses and no non-trivial corner is introduced.
 We show an example of a confining twist in Fig.~\ref{fig:CornersTwistsAndCondensation}~(a).
 Here, a colour-Pauli-duality twist transforms a red boundary into a Pauli-$X$ boundary.
 Importantly, this interpretation shows us that we can pull the corners out far away from the boundaries where they can be braided as bulk twist defects to perform logical gates~\cite{Brown17}.
-Similarly, this interpretation allows us to modify the lattice realisation of topological codes which can improve encoding rates.
+Similarly, this interpretation allows us to modify the lattice realisation of topological codes which can increase the number of encoded qubits.
 This is done in Refs.~\cite{Yoder17,Kesselring18}, where the corners are moved as twists into the centre of the lattice.
 Finally, the insight that we can identify corners with twists can be of use in designing lattice surgery protocols in certain topological error correction codes.
 In Ref.~\cite{Twist}, for instance, a twist based modification of the lattice surgery protocol is presented that allows all three logical Pauli operators in a patch of surface code to be addressed.

 A second interpretation of corners is found by noticing that they can be created by condensing different Lagrangian subgroups in adjacent regions.
 This is shown in Fig.~\ref{fig:CornersTwistsAndCondensation}~(b).
 Here, we see three neighbouring regions where, from left to right, we condense the Lagrangian subgroups $\cL_R$, $\cL_X$, and $\cL_R$.
 We therefore create a red, a Pauli-$X$ and a red boundary, respectively.
 The corners appear at triple points where the boundaries of these two condensed regions meet the color code phase.
 This perspective shows us that corners can be interpreted as end-points of opaque domain walls, as shown in Table~\ref{tab:PaperStructure}.
 An opaque domain wall is essentially a narrow puncture, which, if it consists of two distinct boundaries, features non-trivial corners at its end-points.